edgio-docs/edgio-docs/src/guides/v7/performance/experiments.md

 ## How Does It Work? {/*how-does-it-work*/}

-Once you have deployed at least one experiment, then all clients will be assigned a value from 0 - 99 through the `{{ HEADER_PREFIX }}-experiments` cookie.
+Once you have deployed at least one experiment, then each client will be assigned a value from 0 - 99 through the `{{ HEADER_PREFIX }}-experiments` cookie.
 This value will persist until the client clears their cookies.
 If the client satisfies an experiment's criteria, then this value determines the variant to which it will be assigned.

 If a request satisfies the criteria for one or more experiments, it is assigned the `{{ HEADER_PREFIX }}-experiments-info` cookie.
 This cookie identifies each variant of an experiment that has been assigned to the client.
 A variant identifies the set of actions that will be applied to the request.
 This cookie will persist until your experiment configuration changes or the client clears their cookies.